 Anxiety & stress

-Trying to get everything right, and scheduled, and organized, and…well…perfect?
+Trying to get everything right, scheduled, and organized, and…well…perfect?
 It’s an exhausting goal.
 It never ends.
 Nothing is ever finished.
 And that leads to a LOT of stress & anxiety in your life.

 I have a really hard time relaxing, and I can pinpoint a lot of it to those perfectionist tendencies.
 It’s hard to relax and have fun when there is always something that needs to be adjusted or fixed or tweaked.